sahiliamsso/docs/source/operation/message-consumer.md

-# Message-consuner:
+# Message-consumer:
-Prepare a new vm for message consuner.
+Prepare a new vm for message consumer.

 ## Install mysql:
 Mysql database,